spacemeowx2/switch-lan-play/README.md

 # Protocol

-The protocol is very simple now, but I'm going to add some fileds to calculate network quality(packet loss, ping), like timestamp, seq_id, etc.
+The protocol is quite simple at the moment, but additional fields may be added to calculate network quality (packet loss, ping), such as timestamp, seq_id, etc.

 ```c
 struct packet {